andreyantipov/iterm2-viewer/README.md

 # 💎 iterm2-viewer
 Utility for view images in the terminal

-📎 Note: currently work only on mac iTerm2-nightly
+📎 Note: currently work only in mac iTerm2-nightly